work life balance history

 What is work life Balance flexibility?

 Work-life flexibility lets employees adjust daily tasks to fit personal needs without negative consequences like pay loss.
 It includes options like flexitime, job sharing, or compressed hours, allowing full-time work over fewer days.
-Employers who embrace flexibility gain happier employees who are more productive overall due to improved morale – something that should be taken into account when considering what type of working schedule best suits your company culture!
+Employers who embrace flexibility gain happier employees who are more productive overall due to improved morale.

 Remote working post the pandemic

 Due to COVID-19, many employers embraced remote working, letting staff work from home instead of commuting daily.
-Remote working has become increasingly popular over recent years anyway, but this has been accelerated significantly due to current circumstances – meaning that more people than ever before are now able to access employment opportunities regardless of where they live!
+Remote working has become increasingly popular over recent years anyway, but this has been accelerated significantly—meaning more people can now access employment opportunities regardless of location.

 What do Australians do to celebrate long weekends?